Thunder2953/VulnerableHz/README.md

 # Vulnerable
-this a vulnerable api which is now at its first stage it will be renewed every 3-Days
+This a vulnerable api which can be used to test some bug bounty testes to learn

 @vulnerable to url hacking